-The TACC for the Western Zone in 2021/22 was 246 tonne (t), this was unchanged from 2019/20 when a 1t increase from the previous TACC was implemented due to a revision of the CPUE-TACC table in the harvest strategy (Table 3).
+The TACC for the Western Zone in 2022/23 was 246 tonne (t), this was unchanged from 2019/20 when a 1t increase from the previous TACC was implemented due to a revision of the CPUE-TACC table in the harvest strategy (Table 3).
 This follows on from four years of 230t TACCs.

-CPUE has increased in the Western Zone and would have enabled a higher TACC in 2021/22 and 2022/23 (the year currently underway).
-However, low PRI values have caused concern about future recruitment, resulting in retention of the TACC at the 246t level (see 2019/20 and 2020/21 assessments for more details).
+CPUE has increased in the Western Zone and would have enabled a higher TACC in 2021/22, 2022/23 and 2023/24 (the year currently underway) under the current harvest strategy.
+However, low PRI values have caused concern about future recruitment, resulting in retention of the TACC at the 246t level in 2021/22 and 2022/23 (see 2019/20, 2020/21, 2021/22 assessments for more details).
+For the currently underway 2023/24 season, a reduction to 242t was implemented to align with the rebuilding plan under the new draft revised harvest strategy.

-The effort required to take the catch was 240,554 pot-lifts, which is the lowest on record (Table 2, Figure 1).
+The effort required to take the catch was 212,539 pot-lifts, which is the lowest on record (Table 2, Figure 1).
 The reduction was largely attributable to increasing CPUE.
-Nominal CPUE has almost tripled since the lowest level in 2009/10, consequently effort to take the same amount of catch has reduced by a third.
-The reduction in the number of potlifts required to catch the TACC drove the consolidation of the fleet from approximately 100 active vessels through the 1990s to 38 active vessels in 2021/22.
+Nominal CPUE has more than tripled since the lowest level in 2009/10, consequently effort to take the same amount of catch has reduced by over a third.
+The reduction in the number of pot-lifts required to catch the TACC drove the consolidation of the fleet from approximately 100 active vessels through the 1990s to 35 active vessels in 2022/23.

 Trends in nominal and standardised catch rates have been consistent since the 1980's.
 A record low of 0.34 kg/pot-lift (standardised) was reached in 2009/10.
-Since then, standardised CPUE has been increasing and has reached 0.74 kg/pot-lift in 2021/22.
+Since then, standardised CPUE has been increasing and has reached 0.79 kg/pot-lift in 2022/23.
 This increased CPUE is now at levels not experienced since the 1980s (Table 2, Figure 2).
 Nominal and standardised CPUE have diverged in recent years - this is primarily due to a shift to a more efficient fleet (and fishing characteristics) that will have higher CPUE for the same biomass.
 The standardised CPUE removes this effect to provide the best index of stock abundance.

-When examined by region, there was a reduction in catch in Portland of 23t from the previous year and increases in the other areas, most notably Apollo Bay.
-The highest catch in 2021/22 came from the Portland region at 134t, followed by Apollo Bay at 71t and Warrnambool at 51t.
+When examined by region, catch levels were relatively consistent with the previous year with a small shift from Warrnambool and Apollo Bay to Portland.
+The highest catch in 2022/23 came from the Portland region at 140t, followed by Apollo Bay at 64t and Warrnambool at 46t.
 Standardised catch rate increased in all regions, most significantly in Apollo Bay (Figure 3).